wjallen/VersionControlWithGit/docs/docs/continuous_integration.rst

 Two obvious and useful forms of CI we can incorporate into the development of our final projects with GitHub Actions include:

-1. Automatically run our integration tests (with pytest) each time new code is pushed to GitHub
+1. Automatically run unit tests (with pytest) each time new code is pushed to GitHub
 2. Automatically build a Docker image and push it to Docker Hub each time our code is tagged with a new release